How does Cyber Insurance protect SMEs?

 Why do you need to know if our equipment is encrypted?

 Similar to household insurance, if you don’t have the basic security measures in place your premiums will be affected as there is a higher likelihood that you will need to make a claim.

-We are one of the UK’s largest insurance brokers and were ranked 3rd (by brokerage) by Insurance Times in their 2018 report (August 2018).
+We are one of the UK’s leading insurance brokers and were ranked 2nd (by brokerage) by Insurance Times in their 2019 report (August 2019).

 Dedicated client managers who will be there to assist you from start to finish throughout the customer journey.

 Below you will find a series of useful articles, guides and tools that SMEs can employ in order to reduce the threats posed by cyber-crime and reduce the risk of a data breach.

 Use our Cyber Calculator to see how much a data breach could cost your business.Calculate my risk

 Use our interactive infographic to see what tactics hackers use to target your industry.View the infographic

 Aon UK Limited is authorised and regulated by the Financial Conduct Authority in respect of insurance distribution services.
 The following products or services are not regulated by the Financial Conduct Authority: